programmfabrik/easydb-documentation/content/sysadmin/operations/tuning/_index.en.md

       num_services: 3
 ```

-### Many new data should appear faster in the search results
+### A lot of new data should appear faster in the search results

-Gradually increase the following value, e.g. first to 2.
+Gradually increase the number of preindexer processes, e.g. first to 2.

 ```yaml
 server: